Hawaii State Alzheimer’s Plan Overview

 Wysiwyg

-11.5% of Hawaiian adults over 65 are living with Alzheimer’s, yet as many as half of them are not formally diagnosed.
+Over 31,000 Hawaiians are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
 A timely diagnosis is the first step in ensuring that individuals living with dementia can benefit from care planning, clinical trials and new treatments, which can improve the quality of life and reduce the financial and emotional burden on caregivers.
-The Alzheimer’s Association is calling on state lawmakers to enact legislation ensuring Hawaiians age 65 and older have access to cognitive assessments during their Medicare annual wellness visit to increase early detection.
+The Alzheimer’s Association is urging state lawmakers to appropriate $3 million annually to establish the HANAI Memory Network.
+HANAI (Hawai’i’s Assistance for the Navigation of Alzheimer’s Intervention) will create community-based memory clinics, deploy dementia care specialists, and integrate services within the Executive Office of Aging to ensure Hawaiians can receive an accurate and timely diagnosis.

 Researcher with microscope